 White Oak is a founding member of Conservation Centers for Species Survival, C2S2 with a strong focus on antelope, cheetah and crane conservation.
 The Source Population Alliance is an initiative of C2S2 that focuses on expanding managed antelope populations and collaboration.
 White Oak is a Certified Related Organization of the Association of Zoos and Aquariums (AZA).

 As caretakers of the environment, White Oak embraces our responsibility for managing and protecting key, diverse landholdings.
 Our focus areas include our property in the St. Marys River watershed in Florida with pine uplands, hardwood swamps, and wetlands.
-Through a partnership network of natural areas around the globe, we work to preserve and protect wildlands which enable threatened wildlife populations to thrive.
-Stewardship program practices include habitat restoration, control of invasive plant and pest species, and prescribed burns, protect and enhance critical wildlife habitat and promote species diversity.
+Through a partnership network of natural areas around the globe, we work to preserve and protect wildlands that enable threatened wildlife populations to thrive.
+Stewardship program practices – including habitat restoration, control of invasive plant and pest species, and prescribed burns – protect and enhance critical wildlife habitat and promote species diversity.

 With a living curriculum including more than 30 threatened and endangered species and 17,000 acres of Florida forest and riverfront as a classroom, White Oak inspires students to become conservation leaders.
-Education programs for students, from 7 years old to college-age, participate in unique animal experiences, interactions with animal experts, and activities based on conservation science.
+Education programs are offered to students from 7 years old to college-age.
+They participate in unique animal experiences, interactions with animal experts, and activities based on conservation science.
 Internships, residencies, and career training led by expert staff and mentors provide hands-on experiences for conservation professionals with the intent of developing conservation leaders.

-White Oak educates students and guests about the plight of endangered species of wildlife and the escalating threats to their well-being and habitats.
-Education programs at White Oak include wildlife conservation curriculums for K-16 students, summer and adult camps, and on site conservation leaders training programs.
-Immersive programs introduce White Oak’s 5000 guests annually to conservation activities at White Oak to engage people to take action and support wildlife conservation activities.
-Training and leadership program opportunities for wildlife professionals include: wildlife vet residency, veterinary preceptorships, internships in zoological management, vet technicians and conservation management.
+White Oak educates students and guests about the plight of endangered species and the escalating threats to their well-being and habitats.
+Education programs at White Oak include wildlife conservation curriculums for K-16 students, summer and adult camps, and on-site conservation leaders training programs.
+Immersive programs introduce White Oak’s 5,000 annual guests to activities that encourage them to take action and support wildlife conservation.
+Training and leadership program opportunities for wildlife professionals include wildlife vet residency, veterinary preceptorships, internships in zoological management, vet technicians, and conservation management.
 White Oak operates Emerging Wildlife Conservation Leaders classes and hosts various conservation groups and boards with conservation agendas.